mhornstein/medical-data-streaming-pipeline/README.md

 3. Update the `log.dirs` entry in `config\server.properties` to use the correct Windows path format, e.g., `C:/kafka/kafka-logs`.
 4. Update the `dataDir` entry in `config\zookeeper.properties` to use the correct Windows path format, e.g., `C:/kafka/zookeeper-data`.

+Optiona: I also disabled automatic topic creation in Kafka (by default Kafka automatically create topics when a producer sends a message to a non-existing topic).
+To disabled it as well, add `auto.create.topics.enable=false` to `config\server.properties`.

 For more assistance, you can refer to this [tutorial video](https://www.youtube.com/watch?v=BwYFuhVhshI&t=1s).

 ### Running Kafka Locally